DeclanClifford/simple_flight_simulator/README.md

 There are 5 files needed for this version of the model to work:

-"navion_details_six_DoF.m" contains all of the simulated aircraft's geometry.
+[navion_details_six_DoF.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/navion_details_six_DoF.m) contains all of the simulated aircraft's geometry.
 The details of the Ryan Navion are from a report by G .
 L. Teper.

-"vfil.m" is requirement for "three_DoF_aircraft_model.m" and "three_DoF_aircraft_simulator.m".
+[vfil.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/vfil.m) is requirement for "three_DoF_aircraft_model.m" and "three_DoF_aircraft_simulator.m".
 It calculates the induction of a vortex filament at a point some perpendicular distance from it.
 Please see "" for a detailed description of this function.

-"three_DoF_aircraft_model.m" is a function that calculates the aircraft's pitching moment, x body force amd z body force at some instant.
+[three_DoF_aircraft_model.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/three_DoF_aircraft_model.m) is a function that calculates the aircraft's pitching moment, x body force amd z body force at some instant.
 This is used later in a very crude trim calculator.

-"three_DoF_aircraft_simulator.m" achieves the same purpose as three_DoF_aircraft_model.m, though it takes in a control vector, u and state vector x.
+[three_DoF_aircraft_simulator.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/three_DoF_aircraft_simulator.m) achieves the same purpose as three_DoF_aircraft_model.m, though it takes in a control vector, u and state vector x.
 Using these inputs xdot is calculated.
 This version is significant in that it considers the effect of pitch rate on the local velocity at each horseshoe vortex.

-"simulator.m" is a rather messy script.
+[simulator.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/simulator.m) is a rather messy script.
 It contains a very, **very** crude trim calculator, the aerodynamic stability derivative calculations and the time stepping method for the flight simulator.
 You can use this script to find a trim point

 ** Again I cannot stress enough that you'd only want to use this model to compare aerodynamic stability derivatives or if you don't have Simulink installed.